syncfusion-content/asp.netwebforms-docs/aspnet/Chart/Technical-Indicators.md

 ### Moving Average Convergence Divergence (MACD)

 To render an MACD indicator, you have to set the Indicators.Type as **MACD**.
-MACD indicator contains Macd line, Signal line and Histogram column.
+MACD indicator contains MACD line, Signal line and Histogram column.
 Histogram is used to differentiate MACD and signal line.

 {% highlight html %}